Walt Garrison played running back for the Dallas Cowboys while Tom Landry was their head coach. He played in Super Bowl V and Super Bowl VI.

 WALT GARRISON LEGACY AND OFF-THE-FIELD

 Walt continued to rodeo long after his football playing days.
 He also stands well-known and respected in that sport and was inducted into the Pro Rodeo Hall of Fame.
 Garrison also became well-known in television commercials for Skoal and Dodge.
-He says that he’s never endorsed a product that he didn’t use himself.
+He said that he’s never endorsed a product that he didn’t use himself.

 Walt Garrison was also inducted into the Texas Sports Hall of Fame in 2013 and joined several of his Cowboys teammates including Bob Lilly, Lee Roy Jordan, Mel Renfro, Bob Hayes, and his Cowboys roommate, Dan Reeves.
 You can read more about Dan Reeves here.